Andijan Dam

 The Andijan Dam is a buttress dam on the river Kara Darya near Andijan in Andijan Region, Uzbekistan.
-Its reservoir covers 56 km2 and stretches into neighboring Osh Region, Kyrgyzstan.
-The dam serves several purposes to include irrigation in the Fergana Valley and hydroelectric power production.
+Its reservoir, known as the Andijan Reservoir in Uzbekistan and Kempir-Abad Reservoir in Kyrgyzstan, covers 56 km2 and stretches into the neighboring Osh Region of Kyrgyzstan.

+The dam serves several purposes including irrigation in the Fergana Valley and hydroelectric power production.
 Water released from the dam can enter a canal on either side of the river downstream.
 The dam has two power stations located at its base, Andijan 1 and Andijan 2.
 The former contains four 35 MW turbine-generators and the latter contains two 25 MW Francis turbine-generators for a total installed capacity of 190 MW.

-Construction on the dam began in 1969 and the generators in Andijan 1 were commissioned between 1974 and 1984.
-Construction on Andijan 2 began in 2007 and it was commissioned on 2 September 2010.
-It cost US$28.5 million of which US$15.93 million was supplied by the Exim Bank of China.
+Construction on the dam began in 1969 and the generators at Andijan 1 were commissioned between 1974 and 1984.
+Construction at Andijan 2 began in 2007 and it was commissioned on 2 September 2010.
+It cost US$28.5 million of which US$15.93 million was provided by the Exim Bank of China.

-The artificial lake created by this dam is the Andijan Reservoir (also: Kampyrravat Reservoir or Karadarya Reservoir).
-It is fed by the Kara Darya and its tributaries Kurshab and Jazy.
+The artificial lake created by this dam, the Andijan Reservoir, is fed by the Kara Darya and its tributaries Kurshab and Jazy.